 Then there is the knowledge gap.
 The employer is unlikely to be fully aware of all the underlying issues behind the financial problems.
 Could the underlying issue be related to a change in family circumstances, a health condition, or an addiction problem?
 Or might the employee just be sinking under a pile of unaffordable debt already?
 Offering an advance without such pivotal knowledge could well make things worse not better in the end.

-The reality is that employers would be well advised to find a better and more robust solution to such requests, and one that help solve this often difficult and delicate issue.
+The reality is that employers would be well advised to find a better and more robust solution to such requests, and one that helps solve this often difficult and delicate issue.

 Enter the new kid on the Employee Benefits block – Workplace Finance.